fsismondi/ioppytest/README.md

 ioppytest is a framework for running interoperability tests.

-This initial version tackles technical interoperability testing (CoAP and 6LoWPAN interop tests), and effort is being made to implement interop semantic tests notably for running tests in the WoT and OneM2M context.
+This initial version tackles technical interoperability testing (CoAP, LwM2M, 6LoWPAN and OneM2M interop tests).

 This repo contains all necessary software (and their dependencies) for running a interoperability test sessions between two implementations under test (IUT).

-This can be run as standalone software and also integrated to f-interop architecture.
+This can be run as standalone software and also integrated to f-interop platform (go.f-interop.eu)

 Implemented test suites in the ioppytest framework: